appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <VideoEmbed host="youtube" videoId="zNw1yMwg-aY" title="How to use Select Widget" caption="How to use Select Widget"/>

-### Displaying Data
+### Displaying data

 A Dropdown's **options** can be populated from a data source like an API / Query by transforming the incoming data to an array of (label, value).
 The transformation can be performed using JavaScript.
-So if the data is an array, we can transform it using the [**Array.map**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/TypedArray/map) function.
+So if the data is an array, it can be transformed using the [**Array.map**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/TypedArray/map) function.

 ```javascript
 // Query1.data is assumed to be an array here